genepool99/reroute_email/README.txt

 Tips and Tricks
 ---------------
-Recent versions of reroute_email 6.x-1.x-dev have a new variable that you can directly use in the settings.php file of a site.
-This is useful for moving sites from live to test and vice versa.

-To use this variable, you add the following line in the settings.php file for the test environment:

-  $conf['reroute_email_enable'] = 1;

-And for the live site, you set it as follows:

-  $conf['reroute_email_enable'] = 0;

 Configuration and all the settings variables can be overridden in the settings.php file by copying and pasting the code snippet below and changing the values: